rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ## Finding the data

 Function `getEurostatTOC` downloads a table of contents of eurostat datasets.
-Note that the values in column 'code' should be used to download a selected dataset.
+The values in column 'code' should be used to download a selected dataset.

 ```r